Locarno: Education

-The upper secondary school includes several options, but at the end of the upper secondary program, a student will be prepared to enter a trade or to continue on to a university or college.
+The upper secondary school includes several options, but at the end of the upper secondary program, a student will be prepared to enter a trade or to continue to a university or college.
 In Ticino, vocational students may either attend school while working on their internship or apprenticeship (which takes three or four years) or may attend school followed by an internship or apprenticeship (which takes one year as a full-time student or one and a half to two years as a part-time student).
-There were 146 vocational students who were attending school full-time and 293 who attend part-time.
+146 vocational students were attending school full-time and 293 who attend part-time.

 The professional program lasts three years and prepares a student for a job in engineering, nursing, computer science, business, tourism and similar fields.
 There were 41 students in the professional program.

 As of 2000, there were 1,484 students in Locarno who came from another municipality, while 405 residents attended schools outside the municipality.

 Locarno is home to the Biblioteca Cantonale Locarno library.
 The library has (As of 2008) 122,115 books or other media, and loaned out 97,667 items in the same year.
 It was open a total of 264 days with an average of 44 hours per week during that year.

 Transport

 Air

-Locarno is served by Locarno Airport, a mixed civilian and military airport.
+Locarno Airport, is currently operating only as an military airport.
+The nearest passenger airport is Milan Malpensa Airport, which is located 114 km south of Locarno.